t081as/DiabLaunch/README.md

 [![donate: paypal](https://tobiaskoch.gitlab.io/badges/donate-paypal.svg)](https://www.tk-software.de/donate)

 A [Diablo 2](https://www.blizzard.com/de-de/games/d2/) full screen launcher.
----
-Please note that **this tool is neither developed by, nor endorsed by Blizzard Entertainment or its parent company Activision.**

-Diablo 2 and its content is ©2000 Blizzard Entertainment, Inc. All rights reserved.
-Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.
----
 Using Microsoft Windows 10 Diablo 2 crashes with the following error message:

     UNHANDLED EXCEPTION: ACCESS_VIOLATION (C0000005)